elopio/docs/source/includes/_transactionAPI.md

   message: 'no response or bad input'
 }
 ```
 Augur's Transaction API ("Tx API" for short) is made up of "setter" methods that can both read from and write to the blockchain using Ethereum's `eth_sendTransaction` RPC.
 Under the hood, the API uses augur.js's convenience wrapper for `eth_sendTransaction` which can be accessed using `augur.rpc.transact`.
-Although it is possible to call `augur.rpc.transact` directly (which is discussed in greater detail below), it is generally better and easier to use the built in API functions.
+Although it is possible to call `augur.rpc.transact` directly (which is discussed in greater detail below), it is generally better and easier to use the built-in API functions.
 The API functions are attached to the `augur.api` object and follow a pattern of `augur.api.<Contract>.<Method>(<Argument Object>)`.
 The API method name, as well as its parameters as keys in the params object, are generally identical to those of the underlying smart contract method.

 ### Arguments

 All Transaction API methods accept a single object argument.
 This single object must contain the `onSent`, `onSuccess`, and `onFailed` callback fields.
-This single object should contain all required params for the transactions as key/value pairs.
-This is different to the [Call API](#call-api) methods which accept a params object and a second optional argument for the callback.
-It is **strongly recommended** that you use a callback, even if it's optional in the Call API, as that will ensure your requests are made asynchronously.
+This single object should contain all required parameters for the transactions as key/value pairs.
+This is different from the [Call API](#call-api) methods, which accept a params object and a second optional argument for the callback.
+Using a callback function is **strongly recommended** when calling a Call API function, even though it's optional, as that will ensure the requests are made asynchronously.

 ### Callbacks